wrtabb/ZBosonMassSimHistCreator/README.md

 Then this will run the analysis code to make the histograms with the number of bins and range provided in the options.
 It will take a while to run.

-To make some plots to see the distributions, run 'makePlots.C' using ROOT:
+To make some plots to see the distributions, run MakePlots.sh with the subdirectory name of the root file as an option.
+For example:
 ```
-root -l makePlots.C
+./MakePlots.sh bins_150_low_50_high_200
 ```
+Because the 150 bin samples are located in 'output_data/bins_150_low_50_high_200/'